YDuggal/weather-app/README.md

 # weather-app
-Create in plain javascript to check the weather using a zip code
+Created in plain javascript to check the weather using a zip code